nglm/pycvi/docs/md/welcome_top.md

 ```

 Alternatively, you can manually install in your environment the packages that are necessary to run the example scripts (`matplotlib` and/or `scikit-learn-extra` depending on the example).

+If you wish to run the example scripts on your own computer, please follow the instructions detailed in the documentation first: [Running example scripts on your computer](https://pycvi.readthedocs.io/en/latest/examples/examples_instructions.html).